lefherz/songs/scared.md

 I guess the revolution can be happy that it's not happening here,
 at least now it's not up to me.

-I hope I'm not too scared to be an enby.
+I hope I'm not too scared to be nonbinary.
 sometimes I walk around just in a dress
 though I'm not sure at all it's for my best.
 And I could worry 'bout the german pronouns, about workplace applications,